dojo/docs/dijit/_editor/plugins/FullScreen.rst

 Basic Usage
 -----------

-**Note:** The Demo Viewer runs in an iframe, so it can only maximize ot the size of the demo viewer.
+**Note:** The Demo Viewer runs in an iframe, so it can only maximize to the size of the demo viewer.

 .. code-example::
   :djConfig: parseOnLoad: true